Meloweh/WolfCompanion/README.md

 - 6 Iron Ingots
 </details>

+## Usage

+Press **Right Click** on the wolf pet **while you sneak** to open the wolf inventory.

 ## Planned Features
 Keep an eye out for future updates packed with even more exciting features!

 - **Summon Far Away Wolves**: An upgraded whistle that retrieves wolves even from unloaded chunks.
 - **Wolf Bed**: A cozy bed to anchor wolf respawning in specific locations.
 - **Second Whistle Mode**: Easily despawn and respawn wolves at will.
-- **Wolf XP System**: Wolves gain experience from battles, increasing their bite damage with time.
+- **Wolf XP System (DONE)**: Wolves gain experience from battles, increasing their bite damage with time.
 (XP resets upon death.)
-- **Wolf applying Potions and Totems to the player**: As a life saving effort the wolf tries everything to throw a fire resistance potion if you find yourself in lava or maybe even apply the Totem of Undying to you.
+- **Fire/Lava rescue (DONE)**: As a life saving effort the wolf tries everything to apply a fire resistance potion on you if you find yourself in lava.
-- Maybe some armor or maybe a dynamic armor adaptation from any player armor.
+- **Healing Potions (DONE)**: The wolf tries to apply healing potions while the player is in combat with low health.
+- **Totem of Undying**: If the wolf has a totem of undying, a death cooldown gives the wolf a time window to apply it on you if close to you.
+- **Armor Upgrade (DONE)**: Enabled enchantments like mending and unbreaking for the wolf armor.
+- **Food Seeking Behavior (DONE)**: The wolf may pick up food that is laying around.
+- **Resource Search Skill**: Put an item into another armor slot to let the wolf search for something related in the world.
+- **Better Defense Reaction**: Let wolves attack before the player takes a hit.

 ## Bugs

 Known:
 - Whistle sound does not fade out stereo by distance.
 - Not a bug but the single bag item is ugly.
 - Not a bug but the items and model textures should follow the same color pallet (depth) pattern as vanilla minecraft usually uses.

 At this development stage of the mod, you could run into bugs.
 If you noticed some, please feel free to let me know.

 If you think there may be anything that would make the mod more enjoyable, please don't hesitate to make suggestions.

 ## Source Code
-I plan to release the source code if enough people are interested in it, the mod itself or if the mod has been up for a while.
+I plan to release the source code if enough people are interested or if the mod has been up for a while.

 ## Credits
 Since this is my first mod, I would like to thank [@TurtyWurty](https://www.youtube.com/@TurtyWurty) on YouTube for jump-starting me for fabric modding by providing his tutorials.

 This mod was inspired by the [Wolf Armor and Storage Mod](https://www.curseforge.com/minecraft/mc-mods/wolf-armor-and-storage) by [saturniidae](https://www.curseforge.com/members/saturniidae/projects) for older Versions of Minecraft (Forge).